on all orders over $129+

 Another wreath that would be great for this project would one of the ball wreaths like the lime green with lime green balls.

-Deco Poly Mesh: We chose a 21" wide foil mesh in the orange.
-Wide foil mesh has strips of foil that are wider than the routine metallic mesh.
-The orange wide foil mesh strips have more of a translucent shine a littler different from your typical foil.
+The orange wide foil mesh strips have more of a translucent shine a little different from your typical foil.

 Continue measuring and securing and just work all the way around the outer ring.
 When you get back to your starting point, open up that twist (making sure your first pouf stays in place) and attach your last pouf in that same twist.
 This way you won't have any gaps in your poufs.